indy-gone/digital-room/art/lion.md

 # Neon Lion - Paint by Numbers (December 2025)
-**Medium** Acrylic paint by numbers on canvasboard **time** completed in a single session lasting about 3 hours **notes** This piece was chaotic, bright , frustrating and a little triumphant.
+**Medium:** Acrylic paint by numbers on canvasboard **time:** completed in a single session lasting about 3 hours **notes:** This piece was chaotic, bright , frustrating and a little triumphant.
 I remember finishing the eyes and watching it come to life.
 ---
 image ( once i decide where to host images)
 ---